 Only educational expenses can be deducted for income tax purposes.
-No deductions are allowed for dependents, mortgage interest or medical expenses, as in the United States.
-Married couples must file separate returns.
+Unlike in the United States, no deductions are allowed for dependents, mortgage interest or medical expenses.

-Individuals who receive an annual income of more than 409,281.01 DOP from nonwage sources must file a tax declaration every year, on or before March 31.
+Individuals who receive an annual income of more than 416,220.00 DOP from non wage sources must file a tax declaration every year, on or before March 31.